postman-solutions-eng/PostmanLinter/README.md

 The file [rules.yaml](rules.yaml) contains all the previous rules.
 Some of them require custom Javascript functions, which are also included in the repository.

-If any of the error rules doesn't pass for the collection being linted, the script returns an error status (1), which can be used in CI/CD processes to avoid further workflow steps.
+If any of the error rules doesn't pass for the resource being linted, the script returns an error status (1), which can be used in CI/CD processes to avoid further workflow steps.

 > NOTE: You need a valid [Postman API key](https://learning.postman.com/docs/developer/postman-api/authentication/) to execute the command.
 You can save the API key in an environment variable called `POSTMAN_API_KEY`, and the script will read it from there.